mdenti/own-analytics/README.md

 1. in one terminal run `npm run watch-ts`, this will watch the typescript files and recompile them when they change
 2. in a second terminal run `docker-compose up`
 3. in the browser open `http://localhost` to access the example page and test the library
+4. in the browser open `http://localhost:9200/eventlog/_doc/_search` to see (in JSON format) the events received by the server

 ## TODO:
 1. [x] SETUP backend